hemaallaqany/The-Intruder-Among-Us/README.md

 ---

-# 🎭 An Intruder Among Us
+# 🎭 The Intruder Among Us

 A thrilling social deduction and discussion party game designed for smartphones and browsers.
 It relies on suspicion, deception, and investigation among players to uncover the "Intruder".
-Concept and design by **Al-Ranjala Team**.
+Concept and design by **El-Rengala Team**.

 ## 📺 About The Game
 **"An Intruder Among Us"** is a local party game played on a single device passed around between players.
 The game assigns secret, disguised questions from a specific category; normal players get one question, while the "Intruder" gets a completely different one without knowing it!
 After revealing the questions, the debate begins, ending with a secret voting phase to expose the intruder.